EduNLP/textbook-analysis/README.md

 > latina,woman,gender

-@lucy: can you make the above script run for bigrams?
+Our script takes unmarked terms, such as *farmer*, and if they are modified by a marker such as *black farmer*, recategorizes the instance of *farmer* to the category *black*.

 An output file `people_mentions.csv` will be generated in the output directory.
 The file will have the following columns:

 * `source_text`: The name of the text file (corresponding to a textbook, for example).
 * `demographic`: The demographic category.
 * `count`: The number of terms belonging to that demographic in the given source text.

+TODO: the above script works for unigrams, but not yet for bigrams

 ## Counting the Mentions of Named People (TODO: @lucy)